prapalu/esw/README.md

 # Exploratory Search Workloads collection (ESW)

-This repository contains the data and the scripts for the Exploratory Search Workloads project
+This repository contains the data and the scripts for the Exploratory Search Workloads collection

 ## Scope